dcl-2019-04/curriculum/docs/model-many.md

 # Many models <small class='model'>[model]</small>
 <small>(Builds on: [Model basics](model-basics.md), [List-columns](list-cols.md))</small>

-Instead of using one big, complicated visualisations, it's often better to use a sequence of simpler visualisations.
+Instead of using one big, complicated visualization, it's often better to use a sequence of simpler visualizations.
 The same principle applies with
 modelling: often you can replace a single complex model (which might be hard to understand) with a set of simpler models.